TusharDahibhate/Devops-Project/README.md

 ### Server configuration

 iTrust EC2 Production server configuration has been set to the following.
-This configuration will be found on Jenkins Server at the following location /home/vagrant/Provisioning/ansible-server/vars.yml
+This configuration will be found on Jenkins Server at the following location /home/vagrant/Provisioning/ansible-server/vars.yml.

+This the Provision repository: https://github.ncsu.edu/tdahibh/Provisioning

 ```
 ---